gnorse/ACM/Doc/xenomorphs.md

 ## Species:
 - XENOMORPH_TINY: for xenomorphs with an extremely small size.
 (Larvae)
 - XENOMORPH: for most average Tier 1 and Tier 2 xenomorphs.
 Human sized.
 (Runners, Lurkers...)
 - XENOMORPH_BIG: for most tier 3 xenomorphs.
-Big size.
-(Praetorians, Crushers, Boilers...)
+Big size. ( Crushers, Boilers...)
 - XENOMORPH_BIG_FIREIMMUNE: big xenomorphs that are fire immune.
-(Queen, Ravager)
+(Queen, Praetorians, Ravager)

 ## Tiers:
 Tiers are, in a sense, how many times the xenomorph caste has evolved past a larva with the exception of the queen, who does not evolve and is not evolved into.
 Generally, the higher the tier, the stronger the xenomorph.